Qantas94Heavy/qantas94heavy.github.io/selfevaluation.md

 A: I prefer to see things being done or to read about how it's done.
 I find it quite hard to just listen to something and be expected to perform it perfectly -- images and visuals help me significantly.

 <!--

-What don't I like to do?
-What is hard for me?
 Accomplishments
 What accomplishments am I most proud of?
 What have I learned from my accomplishments?